aglushkov/jat/README.md

 relationships.

 ## 6. Caching
-You have full controll over caching on a per-request basis.
-First of all you need to specify callable cache instance.
+Please specify callable cache instance.

 Performance tips:
 - use `to_str` method when caching to save time for contructing and re-encoding hash